openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.ebrains.eu/vocab/>
    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/precentralOperculum
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Precentral operculum' is a regional part of brain.
-It is part of the operculum of brain.
+   :definition: Is a regional part of brain.
+Is part of the operculum of brain. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002605) ('is_a' and 'relationship')]
-   :description: The ventrolateral lip of the precentral gyrus, which overlies the insula and is bounded by the lateral fissure (Brain Info).
+   :description: The ventrolateral lip of the precentral gyrus, which overlies the insula and is bounded by the lateral fissure (Brain Info). [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002605)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0109194
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002605#precentral-operculum-1
    :name: precentral operculum